ros-controls/ros2_control/hardware_interface/doc/mock_components_userdoc.rst

 mock_sensor_commands (optional; boolean; default: false) Creates fake command interfaces for faking sensor measurements with an external command.
   Those interfaces are usually used by a :ref:`forward controller <forward_command_controller_userdoc>` to provide access from ROS-world.

+mock_gpio_commands (optional; boolean; default: false) Creates fake command interfaces for faking GPIO states with an external command.
+  Those interfaces are usually used by a :ref:`forward controller <forward_command_controller_userdoc>` to provide access from ROS-world.

 position_state_following_offset (optional; double; default: 0.0)